francisdavey/physics/planning/leibniz.md

 - [ ] Exactness → homology (resist going further than a taste) — hook: still 0needed, and a place to explicitly signal "you can stop here" — status: idea

 ## OPEN QUESTIONS (mine, not the reader's)
+- Does 1D integration belong as part of the main discussion and then 2+D integration belong later?
 - Does the dy/dx(1) notation discussion belong in LOAD-BEARING or is it actually a DIGRESSION that just feels urgent because it bugged a real person?
 - Where exactly does "variables in the Leibniz sense" first get said —